esayyari/q2-feature-engineering/README.md

 respectively.

 ### Using TADA for balancing datasets
 In microbiome samples, the distribution of class labels (or cluster labels for unsupervised learning) is often unbalanced.
 This can cause overfitting and poor generalization of the machine learning method on new samples.
 You can use TADA to generate new samples for the underrepresented classes to make classes the same size.
-Using our example files `phylogeny.qza`, `feature-table.qza`, `metadata.qza`, and using labels in column `label` you can generate new samples to balance out datasets using
+Using our example files `phylogeny.qza`, `feature-table.qza`, `metadata.csv`, and using labels in column `label` you can generate new samples to balance out datasets using

 ```
 mkdir outputs_binom_balancing
-qiime feature-engineering tada tada --i-phylogeny phylogeny.qza \
+qiime feature-engineering tada --i-phylogeny phylogeny.qza \
 							   --i-otu-table feature-table.qza \
 							   --m-meta-data-file metadata.csv \
 							   --m-meta-data-column label \
 							   --o-orig-biom outputs_binom_balancing/original-feature-table.qza \
 							   --o-augmented-biom outputs_binom_balancing/augmented-feature-table.qza \
-							   --o-original-meta outputs_binom_balancing/original-metadata.csv \
+							   --p-original-meta outputs_binom_balancing/original-metadata.csv \
-							   --o-augmented-meta outputs_binom_balancing/augmented-metadata.csv \
+							   --p-augmented-meta outputs_binom_balancing/augmented-metadata.csv \
 							   --p-output-log-fp outputs_binom_balancing/logfile.log
 ```